Latest insight

 Share To Social Media

-In the first article, we introduced the Biocidal Products Regulation (BPR), explained what defines a biocide, how Article 95 works, what a Competent Authority is, and how Product Type (PT) groups help determine product classification.
+In the first article, we introduced the Biocidal Products Regulation (BPR) used by HI&I formulators and, explained what defines a biocide, how Article 95 works, what a Competent Authority is, and how Product Type (PT) groups help determine product classification.
 We also looked at a practical PT2 example.

 Now let’s look at two more scenarios and build on our understanding.